Consortium is committed to making sure that we reference specific communities wherever we can.

 Primarily used in relation to LBT Women’s Health week: LBT Women's Health Week is a week aimed at lesbian, bisexual and trans women, and frontline workers and healthcare providers who work with them.

-Occasionally, our events cover topics that are widely considered to be "women's" health issues, such as as pregnancy, menopause, menstruation, cervical health, etc. We recognise that such issues are not limited to cis women, and that some trans men and non-binary people may relate to these experiences.
-Therefore, some of our events of this nature indicate that they are appropriate for women and anybody who may experience the specific health issue (e.g. "women and people who experience menopause").
+Occasionally, our events cover topics that are widely considered to be "women's" health issues, such as as fertility, menopause, menstruation, cervical health, etc. We recognise that such issues are not limited to cis women, and that some trans, non-binary & intersex people may relate to these experiences.
+Therefore, we advertise our events as being open to LBT+ women and femme-aligned people — if you feel an event is right for you, then it is.